Cecil Castellucci: Les Aventures de Madame Merveille

 In 2010 Castellucci was commissioned by ECM+ in Montreal along with composer André Ristic to write a libretto for an opera called Les Aventures de Madame Merveille.
 The live comic book opera featured art by Michael Cho, Pascal Girard, Scott K Hepburn and Cameron Stewart.
-It premiered May 6, 2010 and was remounted in Fall 2011.
+It premiered May 6, 2010, and was remounted in Fall 2011.

 Films

-Starwoids is a 2001 documentary about the Star Wars fans who camped out in front of Grauman's Chinese Theatre for six weeks in order to buy tickets for Star Wars: Episode I – The Phantom Menace.
-Cecil was one of these fans.
+Starwoids is a 2001 documentary about Star Wars camped out in front of Grauman's Chinese Theatre for six weeks in order to buy tickets for Star Wars: Episode I – The Phantom Menace.
+The group included Catellucci.
 She also appears in the special features on the Special Edition DVD, released in 2005.

-Through Alpha 60, Castellucci made this ensemble film based on the actors' responses to a questionnaire.
+Via Alpha 60, Castellucci made this ensemble film based on the actors' responses to a questionnaire.
 It premiered at the Alternative Screen series at the Egyptian Theatre in Los Angeles.